KeenMate/training/C#/Console/002-GuessTheNumber/Readme.md

 * use Random class to generate the number
 * validate user's input (only integer numbers are allowed)
 * when the difference between user's number and to be guessed number
- * is more then 20 (in absolute value) display a little bit more/less
+ * is more then 20 (in absolute value) display text "little bit more/less"
- * is more then 40 (in absolute value) display far more/less
+ * is more then 40 (in absolute value) display text "far more/less"
-* after the user guessed the number display statistics
+* after the user guessed the number display the amount of attempts